garden-io/garden/docs/module-types/helm.md

   # The type of Kubernetes resource to sync files to.
   kind: Deployment

+  # The name of a container in the target.
+Specify this if the target contains more than one container and the main
+  # container is not the first container in the spec.
+  containerName:

   # The name of the resource to sync to.
 If the chart contains a single resource of the specified Kind, this can be
   # omitted.
   # This can include a Helm template string, e.g. '{{ template "my-chart.fullname" . }}'.
 This allows you to easily